pydata/pydata-sphinx-theme/docs/user_guide/web-components.rst

 cards, and tabs.

 The components on this page are **not provided by PyData Theme**.
-They are provided by a Sphinx extension called Sphinx Design.
+They are provided by `Sphinx Design <https://sphinx-design.readthedocs.io/en/pydata-theme/index.html>_` (a Sphinx extension).
 This means that if you wish to use the components on this page, you must install Sphinx Design separately.

 .. seealso::